rtrader58/AZ-140T00-Configurring-and-Operating-Microsoft-Azure-Virtual-Desktop/AZ-140T00 All Module Errata.md

 Leave Region and Virtual network blank and hit Review + create select Create <br>
 Note: Wait for the deployment to complete before you proceed to the next exercise.
 The deployment might take about 15 - 25 minutes <br>

+### Bastion work around - Connect to DC11 directly with RDP instead of Bastion (My preferred way for the lab)
+1. Search for Public Ip <br>
+2. Select Create
+3. Select az140-11-RG resource group <br>
+4. Select region used in previous steps <br>
+5. Give in a name <br>
+6. Choose no Zone redundancy <br>
+7. Use Adatum for DNS name <br>
+8. Select Review + create then Create <br>

+Select Browse to az140-dc-vm11 | Networking Blade <br>
+1. Select the Network Interface <br>
+2. Select Settings > Network Security Group - Select the az140-cl-vm11-ngs in the dropdown box <br>
+3. Select Save <br>
+4. Select Settings > IP configuration > Ipconfig <br>
+5. Check Associate public IP address > Choose in dropdown box the name you created above <br>
+6. Select Save <br>

+In the overview pane of the VM > select Connect then RDP > Download the file then open it <br>
+Credentials are Studnet   Pa55w.rd  <br>

 ### Exercise 2: Integrate an AD DS forest with an Azure AD tenant

 While in the PowerShell ISE delete each entry form the previous step from the pane before pasting the nest step <br>